 According to Ezekiel 38:8 it will occur “In the ________________ years.”

 According to Ezekiel 38:16 it will take place “in the _____________ days.”
 Both of these expressions point to a future time just prior to the return of the Messiah to establish His kingdom on earth.
-The Jewish people divided time into two distinct ages: 1) the present age, 2) the age to come or the Messianic age when the Messiah will rule on the earth.
+The Jewish people divided time into two distinct ages: 1) the present age, 2) the age to come or the Messianic age when the Messiah would rule on the earth.
 The expressions "the latter years" or "the latter days" refers to the time near the end of this present age.
-It also refers to the time just prior to the Messianic age, or the time just prior to Christ's return to earth.
+It refers to the time just prior to the Messianic age, or the time just prior to Christ's return to earth.

 It will be a time when Israel is prosperous.
 Notice the description of Israel's wealth in Ezekiel 38:12-13.